Yossi/maxfield/README.md

 Before you do that, make sure you have these libraries available:

     sudo apt-get install python-dev libfreetype6-dev libpng-dev libjpeg62 libjpeg62-dev

-Do note that PIL may need to be manually fixed to look for these libraries if you are on a 64bit system.
-[Details][4]

 # Example